10 Activity Centered Design Example Situations

 ACD takes this theory a step further by ensuring that an ultimate goal will be accomplished through a thorough process.

-This goal is that a platform, product, or device meets the aim of ensuring that an action or activity comes into fruition from beginning to end successfully.
+This goal is that a platform, product, or device meets the aim of ensuring that an action or activity comes to fruition from beginning to end successfully.

 The secret to achieving a successful ACD is to break down the idea behind a platform or product.